jaymeen07-r/The-Saffron-Table/SECURITY.md

 ## Best Practices for Deployers

-If you are deploying The Saffron Table – Restaurant QR Ordering System:
+If you are deploying Desi Kitchen – Restaurant QR Ordering System:

 - Always run the **latest stable version**.
 - Use **strong, unique passwords** for all admin and staff accounts.